 Parcels are like cells, and the data attached to parcels is like DNA.
 When parcels and parcel data are put together and shared publicly, we can start to understand how well the organisms that are our cities, states, and entire countries are functioning, and how to improve and modify them.
 We can see change over time, and indications of what the future has in store.
 Building a national database and map of parcel data is a foundational step in decoding the American property genome—the implications are enormous.

 Want to understand whether your city is collecting enough property taxes to fund its operations?
 You’ll want to look at parcels for that.
-Need to examine the implications for disaster relief and insurance along the floodplains of the globally warming coasts?
+Need to examine the implications for disaster management and insurance along the floodplains of the globally warming coasts?
 That’s a job for parcel software.
 Infrastructure reinvestment a priority?
 Efforts to conserve public lands?
 Concern over the next real estate related financial crisis?
 It all ties back to the ability to see and understand parcel data at the local, national, and international level.
 Here are just a few examples of how we've seen parcel maps put to use by different people:

 If this topic and mission excite you, or if they can help you in your work, here are some things you can do: